 - Negotiates and drafts complex settlement agreements, confidentiality agreements and mutual distribution agreements, including settling prior disputes and creating ongoing contractual relationship

 - Defends and prosecutes involuntary and voluntary conservatorships

 - Litigates statutory theft and conversion claims for elder financial exploitation

 - Handles negotiations and litigation matters involving annuity and life insurance contracts and the enforceability of related documents

 - Prosecutes and defends actions related to joint accounts

 - Defends against nursing facility collection actions against powers of attorneys, conservators, and responsible parties

 Before joining us, Jennifer worked at a firm where she took and defended depositions, researched, drafted and argued motions and prepared cases for trial (including first chair trial experience).

 On the personal side, Jennifer was born in Hungary, moved to Texas, and we are grateful she ended up here in New England.
 Jennifer’s Hungarian roots run deep and she speaks the language fluently.
-Outside the office and court room, she is an avid traveler, delights in culinary adventure and enjoys life with her husband, two huskies and a pug.
+Outside the office and court room, she is an avid traveler, delights in culinary adventure and enjoys life with her husband and two huskies.